University Activities - From Classroom to Career Sophomore Year

 More Career Planning

 Attend Career Fairs and ask employers what they are looking for in new hires.
-Make an appointment with the to meet with staff, talk about your goals and aspirations.
+Make an appointment with the staff, talk about your goals and aspirations.
 Look at their online Career Planning Advisor Videos.
 Look at the Research Tools for Careers.

 After meeting with a career counselor sophomore year, I decided it was time to sit down, put together a resume, and find a summer internship.
 From then on I had a jam-packed summer working as an unpaid legislative aide at the Massachusetts State House while waitressing at night for spending money.
 But I think the earlier you start looking for connections in your field, as well as diversifying your resume, the better. - Lauren Solari '10, Politics/English major; student, Case Western Reserve University School of Law